RGAA-Software/GammaRayAndroid/Readme.md

 ![](docs/images/test2.gif)

 #### 2 Run a Android Client
-> Download and install the GammaRay_Official_xxx.apk first
+> Download and install the gammaray_official_xxx.apk first
 ##### 2.0 Prepare
 ![](docs/images/android_prepare_1.jpg)
 ##### 2.1 Scan the QR in server panel, it will connect automatically.